The Society of Authors is one of the few organisations to make grants to writers for works in progress, currently awarding over £360,000 each year.

 You are without a contractual commitment with a publisher but have had at least one book published commercially by a British or Irish publisher, of which you are the sole author, and there is a strong likelihood that your next book will be published in Britain or Ireland.

 In both cases you must have a non-contributory contract (either currently or for a previous publication) where you, the author, did not pay funds towards publication costs.

 Self-published books are not currently eligible for the funds.
 This, and all criteria for the funds, is kept under review by the trustees.

 - No author may apply to the Foundation twice in the same year.

 - Grants are only given for one work in progress.

 - Successful applicants must wait four years before reapplying to the Foundation.
-For example if you received funds in the Autumn round of 2020 you must wait until Spring of 2025 before reapplying.
+For example if you received funds in 2020 you must wait until 2025 before reapplying.

 - Grants will not be awarded to cover publication costs.
 Read more in our Frequently Asked Questions.

 - Editors and screenwriters are not eligible.

 The grants are awarded through the Authors’ Foundation and K Blundell Trust registered charities, and are comprised of a range of specific awards.

 The Authors’ Foundation was set up from donations by authors in 1984.
 It has received contributions from authors, charitable trusts, and the Royal Literary Fund.